 One of the biggest challenges with not having a detailed budget is being faced with so many financial decisions and trying to keep track of everything.
 This lack of understanding can lead to overspending and debt, not to mention it makes financial planning for the future more difficult.

-When you create a budget you begin to see a clear picture of how much money you have, what you spend it on and how much, if any is left over.
-Once you can see the inflows and outflows, you can optimize your spending to cut back on the things you don't truly need.
+When you create a budget, you begin to see a clear picture of how much money you have.
+You know what you spend it on and how much—if any—is left over.
+Once you can see the inflows and outflows of your cash, you can optimize your spending to cut back on the things you don't truly need.

 2. Tracking Expenses

 Tracking your spending is a key part of budgeting.
-This means keeping close tabs on your non-essential expenses, such as clothing, dining out, travel or entertainment.
+This tracking includes keeping close tabs on your non-essential expenses, such as clothing, dining out, travel, or entertainment.

 Your emergency fund is a go-to pool of cash you can rely on when an emergency or an unexpected expense comes your way.
 Having emergency savings on hand can keep you from going into debt.
 If you're not tracking your spending diligently, you may be letting money that you could save slip through the cracks.

 3. Credit and Debt

 Financial leverage, or using credit and taking on debt by itself, isn’t necessarily a bad thing.
 However, there are two kinds of debt: good debt and bad debt.